AndyITZ1/revnotes/WeeklyNotes/Week7.md

 - Continuous Integration is a software development process of regularly and consistently merging code into a central repository and reviewing new code to ensure proper integration with the previous established code base.
 - You may use things like Github, Gitlab to perform this process.
 - In general the central repo should be a version control software which provides the benefit of being able to track changes in code, allow for code to be merged and/or rollbacked if necessary.
 The more code is committed or merged the less conflicts with integrations arise.
+- **Continuous Integration is the process of software development where developers regularly and consistnently merge code into a repository and reviewing the new code to ensure it integrates properly with the the previous established code base**

 ### What are the benefits to having Continuous Integration?
 - **Continuous Integration** establishes the foundation for an automated DevOps pipeline with the following benefits: